Fattimo/hear-a-tale-awakening/README.md

 - eslint: Automatically identifying and fixing code errors
 - prettier: Setting a common code style and fixing any issues.
 If you would like to adjust any prettier settings like quote style or include semicolons, look in `.prettierrc`

-- PyMongo: modify MongoDB from python
+- PyMongo: Modify MongoDB from python

 ## Setup